Date of publish:

 Like Google, bidding can either be done manually or by using one of Amazon’s automated strategies.

 Amazon Attribution beta is a browser-based, self-service, advertising measurement solution that provides advertisers with information on sales impact analysis across media channels outside of Amazon Advertising.

 To generate an attribution tag, start by creating an order.
 You can then create line items within your order(s) that correspond to your various non-Amazon media strategies.

-Amazon enables you to choose the creation method.
-This could either be manual or upload file creation.
+Amazon allows you to choose the creation method, which could either be manual or file upload.

 During the bulk uploading, we faced a problem.
 After adding keyword data to bulk operations, following the instructions and getting the proceed file with new attribution tags, we implemented it as a new URL on keywords and Ad groups level in Google Ads.

 As a result, we tracked all data (i.e., clicks, purchases, etc.) at the Order level, but it was impossible to identify the keyword that lead to the purchase.